MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-account-faq.md

 ## How do I check my transfer usage?

-Checking your usage of our app lets you know the total amount of gigabytes you have transfered over the history of your account.
+Checking your usage of our app lets you know the total number of gigabytes you have transfered over the history of your account.

 To check your transfer data usage, follow these steps.